You Buy One and We Give One: We match every purchase with a donated product!

 Image of Rachel Welch holding a yoga mat

-It wants to be able to relax and releasewhich is 50% of its function — to relax to allow for elimination.
-It also wants to be supportive and resilient like a springy trampoline that can stretch against sudden increased pressure like sneezing and coughing but rebound back up into its neutral position of supporting your pelvic organs and continence.
+This might shock you: Your pelvic floor does not respond well to tons of squeezing kegels as if you were doing bicep curls.
+It wants to relax and release, which is 50% of its function — to relax to allow for elimination.
+It also wants to be supportive and resilient, like a springy trampoline that can stretch against sudden increased pressure like sneezing and coughing but rebound back into its neutral position of supporting your pelvic organs and continence.

 This dynamic between tension and relaxation is part of a bigger picture of intra-abdominal pressure (IAP) that spans your lungs, diaphragm, core muscle system, and pelvic floor.